 Annada Menon is a graduate of the College of Fine Arts, Bangalore (Karnataka Chitrakala Parishath), and a Pune-based visual artist and freelance illustrator.
 She has published her work in a Children’s Book by Penguin Random House as well as designed an illustration editorial artwork for Cosmopolitan India.

-What is your favourite illustration or project in your portfolio and why?
+What is your favorite illustration or project in your portfolio and why?

-Annada: Since my ongoing projects are some of my favorites [pieces, I can’t disclose much about them.
+Annada: Since my ongoing projects are some of my favorite pieces, I can’t disclose much about them.
 Therefore, I will talk about an illustration from my personal work, particularly the “Daydreaming” piece from April 2020.
 The artwork features a woman sitting on a chair with a toucan sitting on her knee with a deer in the background.

 Whereas the floor of the piece is a mix between tiles and grass.
 The development of this piece took place mostly subconsciously.
 As most people don’t have control over dreams and nightmares, therefore this piece is titled “Daydreaming”.
 But we do have control over what we daydream about.
 I talk about building a haven of good memories and thinking of everything that makes me happy.

 Also, I wish that the pretty picture that I create will seep into my dreams at night too.
 The work up to this day is a result of practice.
 Usually, I rely on daydreaming when I take a break from work or just need to calm a racing mind.
 Let’s consider meditation for the creative mind.
 I would say it works sometimes and whenever it does I have a smile like a woman in the illustration.

 What are the techniques and resources you use for your artistic creations?